thomasclarke1969/documentation/websdk/tutorials/basic-conversations/README.md

 Everyone prefers a chat application that actually sends messages.
 However, before we can send a Message, we need to be able to create and select Conversations.

-Once we have a Conversation we can then send a Message on that Conversation.
+Once we have a Conversation, we can then send a Message on that Conversation.
 By the end of this tutorial, you should know how to:

 * Create a Conversation
 * Get a list of all of your Conversations